This is a preview of the content in our Italian Food Decoder app. Get the app to:

 traditional Christmas biscuits of the south

-Another Calabrian version resembles resembles a soft loaf filled with almonds, honey, and sometimes chocolate, baked and then sliced, similar to marzallette.
+Another Calabrian version resembles a soft loaf filled with almonds, honey, and sometimes chocolate, baked and then sliced, similar to marzallette.

-Other versions include the Neapolitan mostaccioli, made with chopped almonds, honey, oranges, pisto and cocoa, then dipped in chocolate.
+Other versions include the Neapolitan mostaccioli made with chopped almonds, honey, oranges, pisto and cocoa, then dipped in chocolate.
 On Puglia's Salentine peninusla, they make another version, mustazzoli.

 Biscotti